-We act ethically and honestly in everything we do.
-Working with integrity is one of our core values, and it's how we want to be known.
-This Code of Ethics and Conduct is the fundamental tool we use to help us live our values and succeed with integrity.
-Consider the Code as your guide for doing what's right.
-It spells out the standards of behavior we expect from you and the policies and regulations that you are required to uphold.
+The Code of Ethics and Conduct is your guide for doing what's right and making good decisions.
+It explains the standards of behavior we expect from you and the policies and regulations you're required to uphold.
 It also helps you navigate how to respond in challenging situations and how to respectfully voice your concerns.
+Our strong ethical culture is shaped by your actions and behaviors.